Drug information

 How should entecavir be stored?

-• Store entecavir tablets and oral solution at room temperature, 68°F to 77°F (20°C to 25°C).
-Store entecavir tablets and oral solution in the original outer carton, and keep the carton out of light.
+- Store entecavir tablets and oral solution at room temperature, 68°F to 77°F (20°C to 25°C).
+Store entecavir tablets and oral solution in the original outer carton to protect the medicine from light.

 Where can I find more information about entecavir?
 Where can I find more information about entecavir?